 Qualifications: BAgSc(Hons) Lincoln College, PhD Hawaii, BD Melbourne

-I am Chief Supervisor of Chau Trinh Nguyen researching the economic efficiency of rice production in Vietnam.
+I am a current supervisor of 3 PhD students.
+Chau Trinh Nguyen recently completed a PhD researching the economic efficiency of rice production in Vietnam.

 I have current research projects focused on: